Below are my answers to some of the questions on your homework assignment. Don't forget to mark up your assigned readings for comments and questions.

 The night that most hit me was the showing of Klute, a mystery whose villain is revealed almost immediately.
 The film was compelling, visually interesting, and the acting seemed almost dangerous.
 Every scene was fraught with anxiety, but very little actually happens in the movie.

 When it was over, my friends and I talked about the movie, and they suggested we watch it again up in one of our rooms.
 We did, discussing how the film worked, marveling at the symbolism in the images, and rethinking the film's point and focus.
 That's when I saw you could sit and analyze a film and enjoy it even more.
 You could turn it around in your head and reinterpret what it meant.
 You could be both entertained and challenged.

 List any reading you did over the summer that wasn’t part of a school assignment.

-Blindness, José Saramago
+Death with Interruptions, José Saramago